-The foundation of the company's growth over the last 50 years is a deep understanding of economic stimuli and customer needs, and the ability to translate them into customer-desired offerings through leading edge R&D. With over 4,500 engineers and scientists, the company's Engineering Research Centre, established in 1966, has enabled pioneering technologies and products.
-The company today has R&D centres in Pune, Jamshedpur, Lucknow, Dharwad in India, and in South Korea, Spain, and the UK.
+The foundation of the company's growth over the last 68 years is a deep understanding of economic stimuli and customer needs, and the ability to translate them into customer-desired offerings through leading edge R&D. With over 4,500 engineers, scientists and technicians the company's Engineering Research Centre, established in 1966, has enabled pioneering technologies and products.
+The company today has R&D centres in Pune, Jamshedpur, Lucknow, Dharwad in India, and in South Korea, Italy, Spain, and the UK.

 Tata Motors is equally focussed on environment-friendly technologies in emissions and alternative fuels.
 It has developed electric and hybrid vehicles both for personal and public transportation.
 It has also been implementing several environment-friendly technologies in manufacturing processes, significantly enhancing resource conservation.

 Tata Motors is committed to improving the quality of life of communities by working on four thrust areas - employability, education, health and environment.
 The activities touch the lives of more than a million citizens.
 The company's support on education and employability is focused on youth and women.
 They range from schools to technical education institutes to actual facilitation of income generation.
-In health, our intervention is in both preventive and curative health care.
-The goal of environment protection is achieved through tree plantation, conserving water and creating new water bodies and, last but not the least, by introducing appropriate technologies in our vehicles and operations for constantly enhancing environment care.
+In health, the company's intervention is in both preventive and curative health care.
+The goal of environment protection is achieved through tree plantation, conserving water and creating new water bodies and, last but not the least, by introducing appropriate technologies in vehicles and operations for constantly enhancing environment care.

 With the foundation of its rich heritage, Tata Motors today is etching a refulgent future.